NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 - Floating the DEM at the boundary (option ``--float-dem-at-boundary``) is also suggested to be avoided.

-- If an input DEM is large, see the :numref:`sfs-lola-dem` for a detailed recipe using ``parallel_sfs``.

-- The ``mapproject`` program can be used to map-project each image onto the resulting SfS DEM (with the camera adjustments solved using ``bundle_adjust``).
-These orthoimages can be mosaicked using ``dem_mosaic``.
-If the ``--max`` option is used with this tool, it create a mosaic with the most illuminated pixels from this image.
-If the camera adjustments were solved accurately, this mosaic should have little or no blur or misregistration (ghosting).

-- For challenging datasets it is suggested to first work at 1/4th of the full resolution (the resolution of an ISIS cube can be changed using the ``reduce`` command, and the DEM can be made coarser with ``gdalwarp`` or by converting it to a cloud with ``pc_align`` with zero iterations and then regenerated with ``point2dem``).
-This should make the whole process perhaps an order of magnitude faster.
-Any obtained camera adjustment files are still usable at the full resolution (after an appropriate rename), but it is suggested that these adjustments be reoptimized using the full resolution cameras, hence these should be initial guesses for ``bundle_adjust``'s ``--input-adjustments-prefix`` option, and also using the ``--heights-from-dem`` option.

  .. |times| unicode:: U+00D7 ..
 MULTIPLICATION SIGN